-Phipps Conservatory and Botanical Gardens is pleased to offer a 6-week paid Learning for a Greener Future internship for highly motivated Pittsburgh-area high school students who come from low-income communities.
-As part of this program, participants with a strong interest in investigating the natural world gain knowledge in the areas of plant science; environmental issues, education and communication; sustainability; vegetable gardening; and green careers.
+Phipps Conservatory and Botanical Gardens is pleased to offer a six-week paid Learning for a Greener Future internship for highly motivated Pittsburgh-area high school students.
+As part of this program, participants with a strong interest in investigating the natural world gain knowledge in the areas of plant science, environmental education and communication, sustainability, vegetable gardening, and green careers.

-The Learning for a Green Future internship program offers a variety of work experiences, classes, community service projects, and field trips in the diverse fields of environmental and plant sciences.
-Throughout the program, interns work with Phipps' skilled science education, horticulture and other staff, college interns and volunteers, as well as experts from Pittsburgh's environmental community.
+The Learning for a Greener Future internship program offers a variety of work experiences, classes, community service projects and field trips in the diverse fields of environmental and plant sciences.
+Throughout the program, interns work with Phipps' skilled science education and horticulture staff, college interns and volunteers, as well as experts from Pittsburgh's environmental community.

 While participating in this experience, interns have the opportunity to:

 - Investigate green careers in environmental science, horticulture, education, communication and related fields

 - Learn the science and art of plant care through working in the Conservatory's historic glasshouse and outdoor gardens